antoinepado/glitch_runner_rock/README.md

 ![Si 111 McXtrace and ROCK data](./images/si_111_short_results.png)

 Created by Stéphane Bac and Antoine Padovani.
-Many thanks for their precious help to the entire team of ROCK at SOLEIL, Emmanuel Farhi, Mads Bertelsen, Peter Willendrup and Erik Knudsen.
+Many thanks for their precious help to Laurent Barthe, Valerie Briois, Anthony Beauvois of the beamline ROCK at SOLEIL and to Emmanuel Farhi, Mads Bertelsen, Peter Willendrup and Erik Knudsen.